LiuJunb/react-umijs-temp/README.md

 7.报错

+JSON schema for the TypeScript compiler's configuration file

-cannot find type definition file for json5
+Cannot find type definition file for 'json5'.ts

 Parsing error: "parserOptions.project" has been set for @typescript-eslint/parser.
 The file does not match your project config: .eslintrc.js.